Updated August 2023

 Most cloud service providers offer the ability to physically locate instances in a specific location within a data center to increase network performance.
 Having instances be physically located close to each other decreases latency and increases the network throughput.
 For AWS, see placement groups as an example.

-#4 Set number of consumers equal to or a multiple greater than the number of partitions
+#4 Set number of consumers equal to or a multiple less than the number of partitions

 A consumer can read from many partitions.
 If there are four consumers and eight partitions, each consumer will read from two partitions.